My mother just turned 86 years old.

-GTi.
 Once Gus became mine, he started needing

 things, most of which could have been

 repaired or replaced during something

 called 'normal routine maintenance'.

 Being a big believer in maintenance,

 I gave him what he needed.

 Some of these things were items total

 unfamiliar to me: a radiator,

 the very strangely named (and even more

 assortment of belts and hoses.

 All this attention did not come cheaply,

 but I didn't begrudge Gus these most

 important articles.
-It's
+It's only

 been after a few such 'repair outings'

 that I got to thinking about whether

 Vintage VWs are such simple creatures.

 They are easy to understand, easy to

 operate.
 They don't ask much, and are

 happy with the basics.
 They require

 and sensors and regulators and resistors

 that finding a problem when it occurs

-it can cost plenty to fix, provide that
+is found easily, it can cost plenty

 right in the first place!
 There

 and ditto for side impact beams and

 anti-lock brakes.
 But what did

 people do before all this 'technology'